 The Centre systematically identifies and provides additional support to agencies for those investments assessed as high value/risk through the Risk Profile Assessment.
 High risk projects have additional assurance through:

 - Gateway reviews

 - Formal expectation that if the project is forecast to exceed Cabinet-approved time, cost, scope or benefits, that the agency will report to the Responsible Minister and that the Treasury will be immediately notified

 Gateway and Investment reviews are also available on request for significant investments.

 The Centre’s support to agencies

 The Centre provides targeted and tailored help to agencies to navigate the system and position investments for success.
 This approach spans all parts of an investment lifecycle.

 Using collated data and evidence and in consultation with functional leads, the Treasury works with investment intensive agencies to develop a view of their key investment priorities and challenges, and where the Centre can add most value within its available resources.
 Support can be targeted at an agency level (eg, its Investor Confidence Rating (ICR) improvement journey) and at an individual investment level (eg, advice on scoping an investment and development of a business case).

 ICT-Enabled Projects and Programmes

+In addition the Treasury provides information and advice to Ministers on the status of projects and programmes as required.
 The Government is interested in reviewing the performance of investments against expectations over the project or programme lifecycle.
 This doesn't stop when a project ends, as the realisation of benefits and application of lessons learned are very important parts of the investment management system.
 For more information, see the Review phase.